GroupProject8/Software-Engineeering/Portfolio/DESIGN.md

 <span id="jump6"></span>
 ## g.
-Details of web technologies in use (including a rational for your choice)
+Details of web technologies in use

 +    **Processing**: to convert the input text into a json file and send it to website;
 +	**Json**: to ensure that messages are transmitted more stably through the MQTT protocol, even a damage destroys the data of one message does not affect the others;